sympy/SymPEPs/SymPEP-0001.md

 ## What is a SymPEP?

 SymPEP stands for "SymPy Enhancement Proposal".
-SymPEPs represent a formal process whereby important changes are proposed and discussed in the SymPy community.
+SymPEPs represent a semi-formal process whereby important changes are proposed and discussed in the SymPy community.
 Corresponding to each SymPEP is a SymPEP document which outlines the proposal and corresponding discussion.
 SymPEPs are based on the